j-s-correa/AceSuperstore.Task2/README.md

 ## 🏗 Table Creation & Data Population

-The process began with the creation of the database in SSMS.
-The raw `.csv` dataset was uploaded as a **staging table** to support cleaning and transformation before final loading into dimensional and fact tables.
+The process began with the creation of the database in SQL Server Management Studio (SSMS).
+The raw .csv dataset was first cleaned manually in Excel using functions like VLOOKUP, aggregation formulas, and checks for empty or inconsistent cells.

+After cleaning, I imported the .csv into a staging table in SQL Server.
+This temporary table allowed me to perform additional validation and transformations within SQL, such as using CAST for data type compatibility and ensuring the structure matched the final dimensional model.

+From the staging table, I populated the fact and dimension tables, carefully handling duplicates (e.g., repeated customer IDs) to avoid redundant entries, especially in products and customers.
+This step ensured that only clean, properly typed, and deduplicated data flowed into the final schema.

 <img width="940" height="662" alt="image" src="https://github.com/user-attachments/assets/9710a1bd-0c71-4bf5-b688-ceceebb51153" />
 <img width="940" height="639" alt="image" src="https://github.com/user-attachments/assets/3c237fff-42e4-4b9f-98d0-be7f849e4901" />